HectorCRZBQ/HectorCRZBQ/README.md

 ## About Me
 <br clear="both">
-<p align="center">My name is Héctor de la Cruz Baquero and I'm a passionate Computer Engineering student in my third year, focused on learning and growing in the tech world
+<p align="center">My name is Héctor de la Cruz Baquero and I'm a passionate Computer Engineering student in my fourth year, focused on learning and growing in the tech world.
 <br clear="both">
 <p align="center">I'm from Spain and actually studing in Spain.
  <br clear="both">